elastic/integrations/packages/azure_logs/docs/README.md

 ## Data streams

-The Custom Azure Logs Input integration collects one types of data streams: logs.
+The Custom Azure Logs Input integration collects one type of data stream: logs.

 The integration does not comes with a pre-defined data stream.
 You can select your dataset and namespace of choice when configuring the integration.